-Planning a visit to Lonesome, Oregon is what put Vivienne on the warpath.
+Planning a visit home to Lonesome, Oregon is what put Vivienne on the warpath.
 If she didn’t want me going to Oregon, she could’ve just said it.
 As it is, her behavior has had the opposite effect.
-My visit just turned into a trip without a return date.
+My visit just morphed into a trip without a return date.

 There are things to do now.
 Matters to handle.
 My apartment, or I guess mine and Warren’s apartment, will go up for rent, fully furnished.
 In this market and in this neighborhood, it’ll be snapped up.

 It’s shocking how easy it is to rearrange a life.
 It’s happening faster than I can keep up.
-The past thirty-six hours have been punishing, bloated with change, and I haven’t had a chance to really breathe.
+This day has been punishing, bloated with change, and I haven’t had a chance to really breathe.
 I’m not sure how I’ll feel when the dust settles.

 We make six trips in total.
 There isn’t much in my apartment anymore.
-Vivienne came and cleared out Warren’s things two weeks ago when I told her I was going to visit my grandma.
+Vivienne came and cleared out Warren’s things two weeks ago when I told her I planned a visit to my grandma.
 Too bad I didn’t realize she was planning to clear out my career along with his favorite shirts and running shoes.
 She doesn’t have everything though.
 Before she arrived, I hid some of his things, mostly his concert shirts, ones she couldn’t possibly know about because they were concerts he and I went to together.

 When I finally collapse into bed, mentally and emotionally exhausted, I can’t fall asleep.
-I stare up at the ceiling, seeking out the design in the textured ceiling that resembles a strawberry.
+I look up, seeking out the design in the textured ceiling that resembles a strawberry.
 I only know it’s there because of all the time I spent on my back in this bed, Warren moving on top of me.
 It wasn’t always that way, but I’d be lying if I said I’d never mentally sifted through the contents of my refrigerator while Warren was hard at work.